nosway/sfs/README.md

 sfs (simple file system for Linux)
 =========

+The file system "sfs" is helpful to understand Linux VFS and file system basics.
-The source code of sfs is written by referring to
+The source code of sfs was written by referring to
 aufs (https://github.com/krinkinmu/aufs), minix, and ext2 file systems.

 On-disk file system layout